3d-it/3d1/content/pages/blog/webull-day-trading-guide-strategies-tips.md

 ### 1. Open a Webull Trading Account

 To begin **Webull day trading**, you need to sign up for a brokerage account.
-Ensure you apply for a **margin account**, as this will give you access to leverage and the ability to make unlimited day trades.

 ### 2. Meet the PDT (Pattern Day Trader) Rule